 Ceramic plateware is fired at an extremely high temperature for a long time.
 This process ensures long-lasting, durable plates, bowls, and serving platters that are also resistant to breakage.
 Ceramic plates can also be coated with a reactive glaze, which allows for hassle-free stacking and a scratch-free surface.

 A durable stoneware dinnerware set is also made of clay but isn’t fired at as high a temperature as ceramic.
 It is more resistant to scratches than earthenware.

 Earthenware is fired at the lowest temperature compared to a ceramic or stoneware set and is also porous, so water and bacteria can enter the dinner plate’s body.
 Earthenware can also feel a bit bulky.

-is ceramic.
+The best dinnerware material is ceramic.
 Ceramic is the most durable, especially if it’s fully vitrified.
 Vitrification is the process of heating plateware to its boiling point and then firing it in the kiln to give the surface of the plates a smooth, glasslike surface.
 This results in plateware that is extremely strong and way more resistant to bacteria.
 Fully vitrified plates are the gold standard in the hospitality industry, and you can now purchase them for your home.

+What is flatware?
 Think of all of the cutlery used during meals: forks, knives, and spoons.
 For flatware materials, you’ll mostly find stainless steel as the primary metal, with the addition of chromium and nickel for added strength and durability.

 Two common compositions you’ll see for flatware are 18/10 and 18/0.
 The first number (in this case, 18) represents the amount of chromium present in the stainless steel, while the second number (in this case, 10 or 0) represents the amount of nickel present in the stainless steel.
 Chromium helps work against rust, while nickel helps keep the flatware shining by protecting against corrosion.